interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1 hour* Finishing initial tutorial.

 ### 5 February
-* *2 hours* Making tutorial responsive and adding border to the tutorial.
+* *2 hours* Making tutorial responsive and adding a border to the tutorial.
 Also added smooth scrolling.
-* *1 hour* Some final bug fixes, such as missing colours for border table and overlapping li elements.Fixed any failing tests due to changes over last few days.
+* *1 hour* Some final bug fixes, such as missing colours for the border table and overlapping li elements.Fixed any failing tests due to changes over the last few days.

 ### 6 February
 * *1 hour* Preparing for supervisor meeting.